 To complete SLU's minor in women's and gender studies, you must complete the three-credit hour Introduction to Women's and Gender Studies course and one of the following courses: Feminism in Action, Feminist Theory, Feminist Philosophy, Methods or the capstone course.

 The remaining 12 credit hours can be drawn from a variety of cross-listed courses.
 Often these courses simultaneously fulfill requirements for the University's core curriculum and the women's and gender studies minor.

 Undergraduates at Saint Louis University can complete our accelerated bachelor’s-to-master’s program by taking six credit hours in graduate courses in their senior year that count for both the bachelor’s and master’s requirements.
-At the end of the five-year program, students will graduate with a Bachelor of Arts and a Master of Arts in Women’s and Gender Studies.
+At the end of the program, students will graduate with a Bachelor of Arts and a Master of Arts in Women’s and Gender Studies.

 SLU’s Master of Arts in Women's and Gender Studies requires completion of 30 credit hours.
 Graduate work will develop your ability to analyze social inequality and advanced theory in gender studies.